-FAQ - End-of-Study-Scholarships
+FAQ - End-of-study-scholarship

 We have compiled a list of frequently asked questions and answers about the end-of-study-scholarships of the German Academic Exchange Service (DAAD) for you here.